Karolinskis/MarkovChain-Chatbot/README.md

 - `AutoGenerateInterval`: The interval in seconds between automatically generated messages.
 - `AllowGenerateCommand`: If set to `true`, users can generate messages using the commands in `GenerateCommands`.
 - `GenerateCommands`: A list of commands that users can use to generate messages.
+- `EnableDiscordLogging`: If set to `true`, the bot will log messages to a Discord webhook.
+- `DiscordWebhookUrl`: The URL of the Discord webhook.

 ## Contributing